 Catholic Social Thought

-The Lumen Christi Institute Program in Catholic Social Thought seeks to foster a tradition of reflection on Catholic Social Thought in America in order to address social, economic, and political problems facing our national and global societies.
+The Lumen Christi Institute Program in Catholic Social Thought fosters a tradition of reflection on Catholic Social Thought in America in order to address social, economic, and political problems facing both our national and global societies.
 The program serves as a forum for debate and discussion among scholars, students, and civic leaders at the University of Chicago and internationally.